VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 0:1.0:0.5 | a:1 b:1 c:1
 | a:0.5 b:2 c:1
 ```
 In the first example above, we have 2 actions, one line for each.
-The first line represents the first action and it has two action depedent features _a_ and _b_.
+The first line represents the first action and it has two action dependent features _a_ and _b_.
 The second line represents the second action and it has three action dependent features _a_, _b_ and _c_.
 The second action was the chosen action for the example and it follows the format
 ```
 action:cost:probability | features
 0:0.1:0.75 |